techycs18/Logistic_Regression_Ecommerce_Data/README.md

 # Logistic_Regression_Ecommerce_Data
+An Ecommerce company based in New York City that sells clothing online but they also have in-store style and clothing advice sessions.
+Customers come in to the store, have sessions/meetings with a personal stylist, then they can go home and order either on a mobile app or website for the clothes they want.
-Using Data of a company which is trying to decide whether to focus their efforts on their mobile app experience or their website.
+The company is trying to decide whether to focus their efforts on their mobile app experience or their website.
+We will build a Logistic Regression Model to do so